aws/awsui-documentation/components/form.md

 # Form

-A section of a page that has interactive controls that enable a user to submit information to a web server.
+A section of a page that has interactive controls with which a user can submit information to a web server.